dustinlit/California-Wildfire-Ignition-ML-Modeling/README.md

 > - *notebooks/08_evaluation_and_visualization.ipynb*

 - Mapping and Plotting using ArcGIS, GeoPandas, Matplotlib, and Seaborn.
-- Raster Workfow and IDW interpolation for environmental variables workflow in ArcGIS.
+- Raster data and IDW interpolation created in ArcGIS.

 Example Output: